Skip to content

 Feature flags in templates.
 Some navigation links and UI elements are wrapped in {% if feature_team_management %} or similar checks.
 These elements are hidden when the corresponding commercial package is not installed.

 Feature guard mixins on views.
-Some views include FeatureRequiredMixin with a required_feature attribute.
-These views return a 404 when the feature is not registered.
+Some views include FeatureRequiredMixin with a required_commercial_feature attribute.
+These views return a 404 when the feature is not in the active license's feature set.
 This is defense-in-depth alongside the template-level hiding.

 Editions and the license module